Valtice: Economy

 Valtice lies in the centre of Mikulovská wine subregion.
 The town is known as a centre of wine making in Moravia.
 Both the National Wine Centre and the Wine Salon of the Czech Republic reside in the Valtice Château.

 Transport

+The I/40 road from Břeclav to Mikulov passes through the town.

-Valtice lies on the railway line from Břeclav to Znojmo.
-It is served by two railway stations.
+Valtice is located on the Břeclav–Znojmo railway line.
+It is served by two stations and stops: Valtice and Valtice město.

 Culture

 The annual Valtice Wine Market wine exhibition is held in the château riding hall at the beginning of May.

 Sights

 Valtice contains one of the most impressive Baroque residences of Central Europe.
 It was designed as the seat of the ruling princes of Liechtenstein by Johann Bernhard Fischer von Erlach in the early 18th century.
 Together with the neighbouring manor of Lednice, to which it is connected by a 7 km long lime-tree avenue, Valtice forms the Lednice–Valtice Cultural Landscape, a UNESCO World Heritage Site.

 The main features of the Lednice–Valtice Cultural Landscape located in Valtice are the castle surrounded by an English park with a colonnade in the Neoclassical style, and the Temple of Diana from 1812 designed by Joseph Hardtmuth.